AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

       of values that could appear in place of the `{date_label}` placeholder is controlled by the `date_label` enumeration of your ArchivesSpace installation.
+- `date_expression`
+  - semi-colon (`;`) separated string list
+  -  contains the combined final_expressions of the single and inclusive dates associated with the record.
+- `userestrict`
+  - semi-colon (`;`) separated string list
+  - contains the combined contents of all published userestrict notes associated with the record.
+- `rights_type`
+  - semi-colon (`;`) separated string list
+  - contains the combined rights_type values of all rights statements associated with the record.
+- `digital_objects`
+  - semi-colon (`;`) separated string list
+  - contains the IDs of all digital objects associated with the record.

 The following fields are common to both Accession records and Archival Object records, but are based on the number of instances associated with the record.